 - Begin knowledge transfer immediately upon learning that you’re losing your Hyperion admin so you know how to make changes to the system and what to do if the servers go down, for starters.

-- Have a back-up to your back-up in the form of a trusted consultant or, even better, an experienced Hyperion managed services partner with the flexibility and expertise to provide whatever level of service and support you need to keep your Hyperion platform humming along and your productivity up.
+- Have a backup to your backup in the form of a trusted consultant or, even better, an experienced Oracle EPM managed services partner with the flexibility and expertise to provide whatever level of service and support you need to keep your Hyperion platform humming along and your productivity up.